 Let us pray.

-Heavenly Father, may your voice in our hearts and the teaching of our parents and teachers help us to form our consciences and live as your faithful disciples.
+Heavenly Father, may your voice in our hearts and the teaching and actions of our parents and teachers help us to form our consciences and live as your faithful disciples.

 We ask this in the name of Jesus your Son and through the power of the Holy Spirit, one God for ever and ever.
 Amen.